Health Professions and Nursing

 Our courses are delivered by professionals in a supportive environment, utilising the latest online platforms and providing simulated learning environments and placement opportunities.
 We work in partnership with a range of public and private sector employers to provide learning opportunities that meet changing workforce development needs.

-In 2019 the Clinical Education Team were approved by the Health & Care Professions Council (HCPC) to deliver the Foundation Degree Hearing Aid Audiology.
+In 2019 the team were approved by the Health & Care Professions Council (HCPC) to deliver the Foundation Degree Hearing Aid Audiology.
 We are the first college to become an approved education provider with the HCPC for its own Foundation Degree.

 - Foundation Degree Assistant Practitioner